rickysoo/speechcloud/README.md

 # Speech Cloud
-Make a word cloud for your speech
+Make a word cloud and analyze your speech
 https://rickysoo.shinyapps.io/speechcloud